 A Project Team is regularly assembled to test the current version of a software package before it is released to customers.
 The team includes a variable number of employees from Quality Assurance (QA), Development (DEV), and Customer Service (CS).
 A cost calculation is run for every release to determine the cost of testing based on the number of employees and the time spent in testing.
 Therefore an additional project form was created to track the data, and a Profile Rule was created for the additional form.

-1. Click Admin in the Navigation Toolbar, and click the Profile Rules link.
+1. Click Admin in the Navigation Toolbar, and click the Profile Rules link in the menu.

 2. In the Profile Rules Admin screen, click the Release Testing Project link under the Profile Type: Project Additional Forms heading.